-Some of these limitations will involve restrictions on what dental procedures are covered (Pre-existing conditions, Excluded services) or when they can be performed (Wait-period restrictions).
-Other restrictions will involve limitations on the amount of benefits paid (Deductibles, Maximum benefits).
+Some of these limitations will involve what dental procedures are covered (pre-existing conditions, excluded services) or when they can be performed (wait-periods).
+Other restrictions will involve limitations on the amount of benefits paid (deductibles, maximum benefits).

 A) Does the policy have a "wait" period?

 Wait periods are time frames during which certain types of procedures are not covered, or else not covered as fully as they will be after this initial time period has elapsed.

 - You may find that during the first six months or year of a new plan's term only preventive dental procedures are covered (exams, cleanings, x-rays).

 More extensive items, such as placing dental crowns or gum surgery, or even just placing fillings, are not.